The Chapman Family Association is Dedicated to Helping Chappies Find Their Roots

 History of the CFA

-Most folks feel that the CHAPMAN CHATTER, a newsletter created and edited by Gil Alford, was the prelude to the Association.
+Many feel that the CHAPMAN CHATTER, a newsletter created and edited by Gil Alford, was the prelude to the Association.

 In April 1994, the Association received a Certificate of Incorporation.
 Shortly thereafter, Jim Haynsworth created the Chapman Family Association emblem.
 The Chapman Family Association (CFA) is a Code 501(c)(7)non-profit corporation.
 The Association has no paid staff or employees and depends entirely on volunteer workers.

 He was a pioneer hobbyist with computers which helped in organizing his genealogy and doing correspondence.
 Gil & Mary created "Chapman Chatter," a newsletter, in 1983 as a vehicle by which to communicate with others interested in Chapman family history and genealogy.
-Thirty-eight issues of Chapman Chatter” were published over a period of eleven years.
-In about 1993 Gil believed it was time for other Chappys to begin to take part in the fun, so he talked to interested Chappies about starting an organization which became the Chapman Family Association.
+At least forty four issues of "Chapman Chatter” were published over a period of eleven years.
+In mid 1993 Gil believed it was time for other Chappies to begin to take part in the fun, so he talked to interested Chappies about starting an organization which became the Chapman Family Association.
 Beginning in August 1994, under Gil's guidance, CFA began publishing an association newsletter with Emily Chapman Painter as the editor.
 The first CFA conference was held in June 2001 in St. Louis, Missouri.